-The redemption charge (which is deducted from redemption proceeds) is payable by the Shareholder to the relevant Sub-fund.
 The ACD may only introduce or increase a redemption charge in accordance with the OEIC Regulations.
 Also, if such a charge was introduced in respect of a specific Class of Shares, it would not apply to Shares issued before the date of the introduction (i.e., those not previously subject to a redemption charge).